Ch. 5 · Driving Method

 Explanation

-The Rules of the Road 1(3) states: "When there are no people boarding or alighting and there is 1.5 meters or more between you and the streetcar, or when there is a safety zone, you may proceed at a stop-ready speed."
-The "2 meters" in the question is incorrect; the correct distance is "1.5 meters."
+The Rules of the Road state that you may proceed at a stop-ready speed when there are no people boarding or alighting and there is 1.5 meters or more between you and the streetcar, or when there is a safety zone.
+One meter is less than 1.5 meters, so you may not proceed at a stop-ready speed.

 See the glossary for definitions of key terms.